 - Dill

-Some herbs may lose their color and texture when frozen, so only freeze herbs that you plan to add to a dish for flavor (such as a sauce or stew), use in herbal teas or use in another herbal remedy.
-Frozen herbs should keep in the freezer for up to one year when stored properly; however, if they are not sealed properly or are frequently exposed to cold air, they may get freezer burn and lose their taste, scent, and health properties.
+Some herbs may lose color and texture when frozen, so only freeze herbs that you plan to add to a dish for flavor (such as a sauce or stew) or in herbal teas.
+Frozen herbs should keep in the freezer for up to one year when stored properly.
+But if they are not appropriately sealed or are frequently exposed to cold air, they may get freezer burn and lose their taste and aroma.

 Tips for Freezing Herbs